forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 - In the VS Code explorer, right-click a source file or a directory and select **SFDX: Delete from Project and Org**.
 - With a source file open in the editor, right-click the file and select **SFDX: Delete This from Project and Org**.
-- With a source file open in the editor, open the Command Palette and run **SFDX: Delete from Project and Org**.
+- With a source file open in the editor, open the Command Palette and run **SFDX: Delete This from Project and Org**.

 ## Rename Component